-This mini toggle switch in each Channel Strip assigns the Series EFFECTS LOOP and determines its status in the signal path.
-Once the LOOP has been engaged, its Channel specific status is sent to the Front Panel FX LOOP LED indicator that sits between the pairs of Channels for at-a-glance monitoring of its status.
-See the EFFECTS LOOP section for more information on the LOOP.
+FECTS LOOPS and determine their status in the signal path.
+Once the LOOPS have been engaged, their Channel specific status is sent to the Front Panel FX LOOPS LED indicators that sit between the pairs of Channels for

-NOTE: Remember that the FX LOOP must be engaged in the FX LOOP section of the Rear Panel for signal to be routed via these switches.
+NOTE: Remember that the EFFECTS LOOP must be engaged in the EFFECTS LOOP section of the Rear Panel for signal to be routed via these switches.